How to start and run a business – build a business machine

 Delivering is the thing that you do, the transformation you offer to somebody else.
 Overhead is all of the work you have to do to get the opportunity to deliver (sales, networking, building, growing).

-What happens to so many people is that they get caught in the entrepreneurial spin cycle: Business is booming, and the overhead is doing well, so you turn your attention towards delivering.
+What happens to so many people is that they get caught in the MSP ownership spin cycle: Business is booming, and the overhead is doing well, so you turn your attention towards delivering.
 Then, suddenly, sales aren’t doing so well anymore, and you have to focus on overhead, at the expense of delivery.
 Once the overhead is doing better, you notice delivery has suffered.
 And so on…and on…and on…and hustle culture tells us that if we just work a little faster, a little harder, a little better, a little longer, we can turn it all into success.

 But the spin cycle is random; it’s unpredictable, and there’s never enough time.